-41Of course, this extreme result requires that the equilibrium elasticity of law enforcement effort with respect to the crime rate is infinite.
+41 Of course, this extreme result requires that the equilibrium elasticity of law enforcement effort with respect to the crime rate is infinite.
 In a more realistic model where this elasticity is finite (as in the inspection game variant considered in the next subsection), an increase in the fine for criminal activity would decrease both law enforcement effort and the crime rate.

 The literature on deterrence/inspection games in law and economics and related areas has remained active since Tsebelis's paper.
 A key theme of the recent literature is the importance of random inspections.
-See, e.g., Lazear (2006), Eeckhout, Persico, and Todd (2010), Ortner and Chassang (2018), Dilme and Garrett (2019), Varas, Marinovic, and Skrzypacz (2020), Pei and Strulovici (2021), Kapon (2022), and Ball and Knoepfle (2023).
+See, e.g., Lazear (2006), Eeckhout et al. (2010), Ortner and Chassang (2018), Dilmé and Garrett (2019), Varas et al. (2020), Pei and Strulovici (2021), Kapon (2022), and Ball and Knoepfle (2023).